 - The site is fenced (some of which is typical farm fencing).
-Processing plant areas, e.g. sodium cyanide, and ammonia nitrate and detonators storage compounds are fully fenced and sign-posted; - Staffed entrance gate and/or security patrols; - Closed circuit television cameras at selected locations; - Regular operational staff inspections, e.g. the Mine Manager makes two trips per day to the tailings pond for inspection purposes; - > Operator vigilance (the site is permanently manned by operational staff); - Area lighting for night surveillance; - Electric fences are installed along the north, east and south sides of the mine lease; - Increased security for the gold room (primarily for prevention of gold theft); and - Radios are carried by all operational staff and are fitted in vehicles.
+Processing plant areas, e.g. sodium cyanide, and the ammonia nitrate and explosives storage compounds are fully fenced and sign-posted; - Staffed entrance gate and/or security patrols; - Closed circuit television cameras at selected locations; - Regular operational staff inspections; - > Operator vigilance (the site is permanently manned by operational staff); - Area lighting for night surveillance; - Electric fences are installed along the north, east and south sides of the mine lease; - Increased security for the gold room (primarily for prevention of gold theft); and - > Radios are carried by all operational staff and are fitted in vehicles.